Eyad-Mostafa/PathologyLabSystem/README.md

 ## Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.
+We're actually not looking for contributions to this repository, and we won't be actively watching it.
+However, feel free to fork the repository and make your own changes!

 ## License